Erasmus Summer Programme Courses

 • Association analysis of microbiome data in relation to health outcomes in human populations

-• Critical review of literature and real-life examples of disease (Acne, caries/periodontitis, diabetes, atopy, autism)
+• Critical review of literature and real-life examples of disease (Acne, caries/periodontitis, diabetes, vaginosis)

 Objectives